mehmetaergun/kodi-skill/README.md

 The Kodi Skill uses conversational dialog to help you to control your KODI instance more naturally.

 ## Examples
-* "play the movie guardians of the galaxy"
+* "play the movie guardians of the galaxy on Kodi"
-* "play the film planet of the apes"
+* "play the film planet of the apes on Kodi"
 * "turn kodi subtitles on"
 * "turn kodi subtitles off"
 * "skip movie forward"
 * "skip movie backward"
-* "pause the movie"
+* "pause the movie on Kodi"
-* "re-start the movie"
+* "re-start the movie on Kodi"
-* "stop the movie"
+* "stop the movie on Kodi"
 * "show the movie information"
 * "hide the movie information"
 * "turn kodi notifications on"